 Vishnu here is known as Vaikunthnathan.
 He lives here with his consort Vaikunthavalli.

-After I had admired the temple enough, I had this question – why was this beautiful Vishnu temple built in Shiva Kanchi when there is whole Vishnu Kanchi in Kanchipuram.
+After I had admired the temple enough, I had this question – why was this beautiful Vishnu temple built in Shiva Kanchi when there is a whole Vishnu Kanchi in Kanchipuram?
 Out, comes the story that explains it all.

 To me, this legend brings the two main sects of Hinduism – Shaivas, and Vaishnavas together as followers of deities who respect each other and co-exist peacefully.